chef-boneyard/chef-web-docs-2016/includes_system_requirements/includes_system_requirements_server_hardware.rst

 All machines in a |chef server| deployment (including a standalone |chef analytics| machine) have the following requirements.

+For all deployments:

+* 64-bit architecture

 For a standalone deployment:

-* 4 total cores, 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs or faster
+* 4 total cores, 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs
 * 4 GB of RAM; 8 GB of RAM for |chef analytics|
 * 5 GB of free disk space in ``/opt``
 * 5 GB of free disk space in ``/var``